Intel-bigdata/SSM/docs/small-file-solution.md

 Compact small file
 --------------------------

 Some application may want to use the exsiting HDFS DFSClient instead of SmartDFSClient while writing datas.
-The consequence is there would be many small files written into HDFS directly.
+The consequence is there can be many small files written into HDFS directly.
 At some later point, user want to compact all these small files automcailly.
 To achieve this goal, apply the small file compact rule to the files.
 With the rule set, SSM server will scan the files and directoirs, schedule tasks to compact small files into big file, and then delete the original small files if preferred.

 <img src="./small-file-compact.png" />